eaton/fyi-migration/README.md

 ## Projects

 This is a very, very wacky grab bag and covers things I've done for funsies as well as work projects.
 Some of these will end up as line-item entries while others will get a dedicated page, or even multiple pages.
+At least for the time being I have a nonstandatd `Project` entity type that hangs onto a placeholder for each of these things, and also optionally tracks project-specific employers and clients.

 - [ ] Insert Content Here
 - [ ] Christian Rightcast